zotero-chinese/styles/src/IEEE（双语）/index.md

     <div class="csl-left-margin">[20]</div><div class="csl-right-inline">J. S. Auerbach, “The origins of narcissism and narcissistic personality disorder: A theoretical and empirical reformulation”, in <i>Handbook of child psychology: Vol. 4.
 Socialization, personality, and social development</i>, 4th ed., M. F. Bornstein, Ed.
 Washington, DC, US: Wiley, 1993, pp. 43–110. doi: <a href="https://doi.org/10.1037/10138-002">10.1037/10138-002</a>.</div>
   </div>
   <div class="csl-entry">
-    <div class="csl-left-margin">[21]</div><div class="csl-right-inline">K. L. Lichstein and R. S. Johnson, “Relaxation therapy for polypharmacy use in elderly insomniacs and noninsomniacs”, presented at the Symposium conducted at the meeting of the First International Congress of Behavioral Medicine, Uppsala, Sweden, Jun.
-1990.</div>
+    <div class="csl-left-margin">[21]</div><div class="csl-right-inline">K. L. Lichstein and R. S. Johnson, “Relaxation therapy for polypharmacy use in elderly insomniacs and noninsomniacs”, presented at the Symposium conducted at the meeting of the First International Congress of Behavioral Medicine, Uppsala, Sweden, June 1990.</div>
   </div>
   <div class="csl-entry">
     <div class="csl-left-margin">[22]</div><div class="csl-right-inline">C. B. Lanktree and J. N. Briere, “Early data on the Trauma Symptom Checklist for Children (TSC-C)”, presented at the Paper presented at the meeting of the American Professional Society on the Abuse of Children, San Diego, CA, Jan.
 1991.</div>
   </div>
   <div class="csl-entry">
-    <div class="csl-left-margin">[23]</div><div class="csl-right-inline">J. Ruby and C. Fulton, “Beyond redlining: Editing software that works”, presented at the Poster session presented at the annual meeting of the Society for Scholarly Publishing, Washington, DC, Jun.
-1993.</div>
+    <div class="csl-left-margin">[23]</div><div class="csl-right-inline">J. Ruby and C. Fulton, “Beyond redlining: Editing software that works”, presented at the Poster session presented at the annual meeting of the Society for Scholarly Publishing, Washington, DC, June 1993.</div>
   </div>
   <div class="csl-entry">
     <div class="csl-left-margin">[24]</div><div class="csl-right-inline">Australian Bureau of Statistics, “Estimated resident population by age and sex in statistical local areas, New South Wales, June 1990”, Author, Canberra, Australian Capital Territory, 3209.1, 1991.</div>